 The one exception to the requirement of a QDRO or DRO is the transfer of IRA funds from the IRA of the transferor’s account into the IRA of the transferee’s account, provided the transfer is directly from the trustee of one account to the trustee of the other account.

 If the plan being transferred is a defined contribution plan, such as a 401(k), the alternate payee of the QDRO has a choice regarding the funds; they can remain in his or her own separate 401(k) or rolled over into an IRA.
 Maintaining the funds in the 401(k), subjects the alternate payee to the same rules and restrictions regarding loans and distributions as the employee.
 However, by rolling the funds over into an IRA, there are no such restrictions on the access to the funds.

+Often, the implementation of a QDRO will not occur until sometime after the dissolution.
+In the event of an appeal, the QDRO will not be implemented as property division orders are stayed pending the resolution of appeal.
+The issue then becomes how the party who will benefit from the QDRO is compensated for any gains and losses from the time of the original order until it is implemented.
+Where a trial court provided a specific amount for a party to receive by QDRO and said it “could” be adjusted to reflect gains or losses, the appropriate way to compensate the party was by awarding interest on the amount from the date of judgment.
+Anketell v.
+Kulldorff, 223 Conn.
+App.
+345 (2024).

+Strategic Point: When crafting proposed orders for the court, specify exactly how post judgment gains and losses will be considered.
+If the original QDRO is a percentage of the retirement plan, then provide that the gains and losses are shared in that same percentage.
+If the original QDRO is a specific amount, then provide that the gains and losses are based upon the percentage of that specific amount to the total in the retirement plan on the date of the dissolution.
+Finally, make sure that the any additional contributions to the retirement plan post judgment is not included.

 § 6.35 Defining, Valuing, and Distributing Stock Options and Other Employee Plans